FamilySearch/GEDCOM.io/_pages/techfaqs.md

 1 HUSB @I3@
 0 @I1@ INDI
 1 FAMC @F1@
-2 NOTE The socially-accepted family
 1 FAMC @F2@
-2 NOTE The couple who produced the child
 0 @F2@ FAM
 1 NOTE The birth coupling; not a "family" in the social sense 1 CHIL @I1@